Charlie Bell (basketball): Professional playing career

 Bell signed with the Milwaukee Bucks for the 2005–06 season, and on March 28, 2006, had his best performance since entering the league, recording his first career triple-double in the Bucks' 132–110 win over the Suns.
 Bell had then-career highs of 19 points, 13 assists, and 10 rebounds to lead Milwaukee.
 Bell, who played only seven games in his prior NBA season in 2001–02, appeared in 59 games (starting in six) for the Bucks in the 2005–2006 regular season, and finished with averages of 8.4 points, 2.2 assists, and 2.0 rebounds in 21.7 minutes per game.
 That postseason, Bell led the Bucks in scoring with a postseason career-high 13 points in 24 minutes of playing time during their first game, a 92-74 Game 1 loss to the Detroit Pistons.
 The Bucks would end up losing the series four games to one.

 The following season, to 13 points, 3 rebounds and 3 assists per games in 35 minutes on average, while appearing in all 82 games.

 On September 17, 2007, being a restricted free agent, Bell signed an offer sheet from the Miami Heat worth $18,500,000 over five years.
 Although he stated that he did not want to play for Milwaukee, they decided to match the offer three days later.

 On June 22, 2010, Bell, along with Dan Gadzuric, was traded to the Golden State Warriors for Corey Maggette.
 He was waived by the Warriors under the amnesty clause prior to the 2011–12 NBA season.

-Bell's final NBA game was on February 22, 2011 in a 93 - 115 loss to the Boston Celtics where Bell played for only 2 minutes and recorded no stats.
+Bell's final NBA game was on February 22, 2011, in a 93 - 115 loss to the Boston Celtics where Bell played for only 2 minutes and recorded no stats.

 In January 2012, he signed with Pepsi Caserta.

 Coaching career

 On November 3, 2016, Bell was hired by the Texas Legends of the NBA Development League to be an assistant coach.
 Later, Bell was hired by the Iowa Wolves to become an Assistant Coach, this is where he will be for a few years.

-On November 16, 2020, Bell was hired by Flint United of The Basketball League to be their inaugural head coach.